Identifying the Students

-- At-risk girls are identified toward the end of ninth grade, using a method of “mapping” each class that was developed for this program.
-The mapping process involves examining various aspects of the student’s functioning and her family background.
-The results are translated into weighted scores that indicate the level of risk and the extent to which the student could benefit from the program.
+Identifying students at-risk is done towards the end of 9th grade, through a unique process of class mapping which was developed for the purpose of the program.
+The mapping tool, which examines various aspects of the student’s functioning as well as her family background, helps evaluate each student’s situation.
+The results of the mapping are translated into a weighted score that reflects the level of risk and indicates the extent to which the student is in need of the program.

 A personal treatment plan is built for each student, recommending which of the available interventions is most relevant.
 The program’s basket of services includes: evaluation, emotional therapy, guidance for parents, social skills workshops, educational assistance, and enrichment classes.

 Mapping is done again at the end of each academic year by the homeroom teacher, and a new program is developed for each student based on the results.

 Guidance of the Educational Staff

 Staff receives ongoing professional support, which provides tools to help the students overcome the challenges they face.